 Corticosteroids are among the most helpful agents that doctors have to stop a flare.
 Prednisone and budesonide are two examples.
 Steroids are not always effective, but they are usually the best agents to try first during a severe flare.

-There are five main categories of medication used for treatment, some long-term and others short-term.
+There are six main categories of medication used for treatment, some long-term and others short-term.
 These include:

 - Steroids: These can be given systemically (by mouth or intravenously) or as enemas, and help to suppress immune system inflammation.